 Father God, I recognize that _____(i.e., unloving, pride, bitterness, accusation, envy and jealousy, fear, guilt, and shame) has/have been operating in my life and blocking the flow of your love in me and through me.
 I repent for agreeing with the enemy’s way of thinking in this area, and I renounce it.
 I am no longer in agreement with it, and I ask for your forgiveness.
 Thank you for forgiving me, and I receive your forgiveness.
 In Jesus’ name, I pray, amen.

 You may also want to repent to your spouse if you recognize that you’ve mistreated them in any of these areas.
-Repentance is a first step towards the healing process, a healthy marriage, and recovery towards your identity in God.
+Repentance is a first step towards the healing process, a happy and healthy relationship and recovery towards your identity in God.
 You can continue to remove the old ways and replace them with God’s ways as He brings them to light.

 Remember this: repentance isn’t saying “I’ll never do it again,” so don’t wait until you are confident you will never do it again.
 We have to start somewhere.
 Go for it and be ready for the growing process.
 If you repent and mess up again, you are not a hypocrite, you can pick yourself up repent again.
 Proverbs 24:16 says, “For a just man falleth seven times, and riseth up again: but the wicked shall fall into mischief.”
 As you keep on practicing, before you know it, you will catch yourself before you mess up and not have to repent for that mistake again.